-This Request for Proposal (RFP) is issued by Progressive Intercultural Community Services Society (PICS), a registered Non-Profit Organization (NPO), operating and serving diverse communities in the British Columbia since 1987.
+This Request for Proposal (RFP) is issued by Progressive Intercultural Community Services (PICS) Society, a registered Non-Profit Organization (NPO), operating and serving diverse communities in the British Columbia since 1987.

-The purpose of this RFP is to invite proposals to select firm who could provide audit and tax services for the Annual Audit of PICS for the year 2022-23 and possibly beyond.
-PICS Financial year is from April to March, and the proposed Audit will take place in May 2023.
+The purpose of this RFP is to invite proposals to select a firm who could provide audit and tax services for the Annual Audit of PICS Society for the year 2022-23 and possibly beyond.
+PICS Society Financial year is from April to March, and the proposed Audit will take place in May 2023.

-PICS Background: Progressive Intercultural Community Services (PICS) Society is a well-established NPO which has been providing a wide range of services for newcomers, immigrants, refugees, farmworkers, seniors, women and youth for the past 35 years.
+PICS Society Background: Progressive Intercultural Community Services (PICS) Society is a well-established NPO which has been providing a wide range of services for newcomers, immigrants, refugees, farmworkers, seniors, women and youth for the past 35 years.
 Our programs and services include employment programs, settlement services, language services, social programs and housing facilities for seniors.
 PICS Society is governed by a voluntary board, and, our funders include the Province of British Columbia, the Government of Canada, Ministry of Social development and much more.
 PICS Society is incorporated as a provincial NPO in BC.

-PICS Board of Directors will select the auditors.
-After the PICS AGM held in August of 2022, the PICS Board approved our previous Auditor to be retained.
+PICS Society Board of Directors will select the auditors.
+After the PICS Society AGM held in August of 2022, the PICS Society Board approved our previous Auditor to be retained.
 Unfortunately, we have had the previous firm’s main NPO Audit experienced partner resign from their organization.
 We are now trying to select a suitable firm for the ongoing year.

-Our annual operating budget is approximately $15 million per year; and we employ about 220 fulltime and part-time staff.
+Our annual operating budget is approximately $15 million per year; and we employ about 250 fulltime and part-time staff.

-PICS Fiscal year year-end is March 31st and our audit is usually performed in May of that year; and the AGM is held in late July or August of the same year.
+PICS Society Fiscal year year-end is March 31st and our audit is usually performed in May of that year; and the AGM is held in late July or August of the same year.
 In 2020, due to pandemic related delays and factors, the audit took place in June 2020, and the AGM was held in September 2020.

-The PICS draft audit is first presented to the PICS Accounting Staff and the Audit Committee.
+PICS Society draft audit is first presented to the PICS Society Accounting Staff and the Audit Committee.
 After approval, then it is submitted to the Board of Directors and is presented at the Annual General Meeting.

-PICS maintains all accounting records in-house.
+PICS Society maintains all accounting records in-house.
 We use (SAGE software).
-The PICS Accounting Team is assisted by the Directors, Managers and other team leaders during the audit.
+PICS Society Accounting Team is assisted by the Directors, Managers and other team leaders during the audit.

 1. Terms and Conditions: